DocumentationAPI ReferenceRelease Notes

 Dataset Management

-What are Datasets?
+What are datasets?

-Each sample in a single-turn dataset consists of:
+Each sample consists of:

 • Input (required) - The test input to send to your application (can be a string, JSON object, or array)